 If your doctor thinks you may have hepatitis C, he or she will talk to you about having a blood test.
 If the test shows hepatitis C antibodies, then you have had hepatitis C at some point.
 A second test can tell if you have hepatitis C now.

 When blood tests show that you have hepatitis C, you may need a liver biopsy to see if the virus has caused scarring in your liver.
 During a liver biopsy, a doctor will insert a needle between your ribs to collect a small sample of liver tissue to look at under a microscope.
-See a picture of the placement of the needle for a liver biopsy.

 Some people prefer to find out on their own if they have been exposed to hepatitis C. You can buy a home test called a Home Access Hepatitis C Check kit at most drugstores.
 If the test shows that you have been exposed to the virus in the past, be sure to talk to your doctor to find out if you have the virus now.